A bold evolution of the action-RPG formula rooted in experimentation, cooperation, and dragon-hunting ambition.

 - Loot retains relevance far into endgame progression.

-If balanced correctly, the Ancestral Grid could become one of the most refreshing mechanical evolutions the genre has seen in years.
+If properly balanced, the Ancestral Grid could become one of the most innovative mechanical developments the genre has witnessed in years.

 Four Heroes, Four Philosophies